onixary/ssc_wiki_en/docs/update_log/update_log.md

 - [@xu233333](https://github.com/xu233333): add back detail screen for bigger text in Book of Shape Shifter

 - Emergency fix issue which localization would fail when the owo-lib mod was not installed

+### 1.0.7

+The New Permanent Axolotl Form Is Here!

+**Important Note:** Due to rewriting the form-related code logic, updating to version 1.0.7 **will reset players' current forms!**

+Refer to wiki for instructions on using commands to restore previous forms.
+Alternatively, you can use an NBT editor to modify the corresponding fields in player save files to set forms.

+- Permanent stage 4 axolotl form

+  Unlike the stage 3, in the permanent form, your moisture (oxygen bar) will serve as a resource pool for releasing special water-flow abilities.

+  Originally planned for release alongside the new wolf form, since some players wanted to experience it sooner, we decided to release a update for it.

+- Cursed Moon phases is configurable now:

+  You can now customize the moon phases that trigger the Cursed Moon event in the shape-shifter-curse-common.toml file or in-game settings.
+Changes require restarting the game/server to take effect.

+  Clearing the moon phase array will disable the Cursed Moon event.

+  Additionally, the default Cursed Moon frequency has been reduced to \[1, 5\] for a better experience.

+- Colored text compatibility

+  You can install [Rich Translatable Text](https://www.curseforge.com/minecraft/mc-mods/rich-translatable-text) mod to display colored text.

+- Other Bug Fixes and Mechanic Optimizations

+  Improved climbing animations for specific forms.

+  Added support for datapacks to customize maximum potion stack sizes.

+  Fixed conflicts with ExpandAbility.